Manisha Bucher's Interview

 I think you have to have great mental strength and know how to manage stress and rush periods like check in and check out, for example.
 It happens regularly that we have many arrivals or departures at the same time, it is necessary to know how to remain calm and smiling and to receive each customer with attention and listening but nevertheless with speed and effectiveness.

-Then I would also add that it is a team effort: if my colleague is stressed, it will affect my work and my clients.
-On the contrary, if each of us remain professional and focused, it can only go well.
+Then I would also add that it is a team effort: if my colleague is stressed, it will affect my work and the clients.
+On the contrary, if each of us remain professional and focused, it is ok.

-It should not be forgotten that we are, as receptionists, the first contact with the customer and the first impression that the customer makes is often the most important.
+It should not be forgotten that we are, as receptionists, the first contact with the customer and the first impression that the customer has is the most important.
 So if his welcome goes bad, it’s already bad for his stay.

 Finally, I take care of my presentation: hair tied, elegant and discreet make-up, adapted dress code.